btroncone/learn-rxjs/operators/filtering/find.md

 ---

-:bulb: If you always want the first item emitted, regardless of condition, try [`first()`](first.md)!
+💡 If you always want the first item emitted, regardless of condition, try [`first()`](first.md)!

 ---